dmartine/TNRIS-workshop/web/wab_config_widget.md

 5. Click `Attribute` and change the subtitle to `Inspection Ratings` > click `Save`.

 6. Click `Launch` to test the application.
 On map load you will notice there are no features on the map.
 Click `Inspection Ratings Filter` button to filter features by ratings and extent.
-This is an example of how to query a feature service, however, what if we wanted to load query results when the map is loaded?
+This is an example of how to query a feature service.
+However, what if we wanted to load query results when the map is loaded?

 7. Click the widgets folder (e.g., webappbuilder\server\apps\1) for your existing application.